-I’ve also found potato starch recommended, I have used this with good results and like to use a rusk/starch combo, maybe 5% rusk, 1% starch.
-Potato starch is essential if you want to make gluten free sausages.
+I’ve also found potato starch recommended, which is essential if you want to make gluten free sausages.

 Pea protein is renowned for its ability to hold water, so might have some benefit for sausage with high liquid content such as beer.
 However, use with care as I’m convinced that too much affects the texture in a negative, powdery way.

 Just stick with rusk, but maybe try adding it after the initial mix if you’re having trouble with crumbly sausage.

 Depending on your other ingredients, you will usually want to aim for about 10% liquid (see section on measuring below).
 I really recommend, no matter how tempting it is, to NOT make that 100% booze!
 The alcohol will inhibit the ability for you to extract the myosin when mixing, so always use at least half as water during the mix (ice cold of course), then gently mix in your wine or cider (or other good stuff) at the end.
 For a beer, or stout sausage you could use 5% water while mixing then another 10% beer for flavour.
 I think more than 15% liquid should be avoided until you’re experienced.

 SEASONING & FLAVOURING